eckoecho/OpenAPI/README.md

 * write a LinkedIn profile description based off of a small portion of text about yourself
 * ingest text from a PDF resume and adapt it to meet the job description of your choice

-## Prerequisits:
+## prerequisites:
-For ease of working between programming and writing I use Jupyter Notebooks thru the writing prompts.
+For ease of working between programming and writing I use [Jupyter Notebooks](https://jupyter.org/) thru the writing prompts.

 ## Files:
-`StartResume.ipynb` --> You'll want to use this file as a starting point, as I mentioned above, you'll have to give details about yourself.
-I'm broken it down into a few intriguing questions.
+`LinkedInProfile.ipynb` - Writing prompts and methodology I used to write my bio.
+`StartResume.ipynb` --> Takes your resume in PDF format, creates a string and inserts it into a prompt to re-create it based on a specified role.